HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 1. *Qualified field names need to be unique among all schemas.* Fully qualified field names need to be globally unique across the HCA Metadata Standard.
 Qualified field names are used by multiple services, thus they need to be globally unique so that only a single field is accessed/returned for a given qualified field name request.

 1. *Unqualified field names should not contain context.* Unqualified field names do not stand alone, meaning they are not accessed or used outside of their context (*i.e.* their schema).
-Therefore, additional context should be removed from unqualified field names unless there is justification for including it<sup>**</sup>.
+Therefore, additional context should be removed from unqualified field names unless there is justification for including it.
 For example:

     > Unqualified field name for media in a differentiation protocol:\
     > Correct: `media`\